Jeanselme/CausalNeuralSurvivalClustering/README.md

 3. Run `examples/experiment_cnsc.py SEER`.
 5. Analysis using `examples/Analysis CNSC.ipynb`.

+In addition `simulations/` contain the different simulation studies proposed in the paper.

 ## Compare to a new method
 Adding a new method consists in adding a child to `Experiment` in `experiment.py` with functions to compute the nll and fit the model.
 Then, add the method in `examples/experiment_cnsc.py` and follow the previous point.